Breast cancer: Society and culture

 Before the 20th century, breast cancer was feared and discussed in hushed tones, as if it were shameful.
-As little could be safely done with primitive surgical techniques, women tended to suffer silently rather than seeking care.
+As little could be safely done with primitive surgical techniques, women tended to suffer silently rather than seek care.
 When surgery advanced, and long-term survival rates improved, women began raising awareness of the disease and the possibility of successful treatment.
-The "Women's Field Army", run by the American Society for the Control of Cancer (later the American Cancer Society) during the 1930s and 1940s was one of the first organized campaigns.
+The "Women's Field Army", run by the American Society for the Control of Cancer (later the American Cancer Society) during the 1930s and 1940s, was one of the first organized campaigns.
 In 1952, the first peer-to-peer support group, called "Reach to Recovery", began providing post-mastectomy, in-hospital visits from women who had survived breast cancer.

 The breast cancer movement of the 1980s and 1990s developed out of the larger feminist movements and women's health movement of the 20th century.
 This series of political and educational campaigns, partly inspired by the politically and socially effective AIDS awareness campaigns, resulted in the widespread acceptance of second opinions before surgery, less invasive surgical procedures, support groups, and other advances in care.

 Pink ribbon

 The pink ribbon is a symbol to show support for breast cancer awareness.

 A pink ribbon is the most prominent symbol of breast cancer awareness.
-Pink ribbons, which can be made inexpensively, are sometimes sold as fundraisers, much like poppies on Remembrance Day.
-They may be worn to honor those who have been diagnosed with breast cancer, or to identify products that the manufacturer would like to sell to consumers that are interested in breast cancer.
+Pink ribbons, which can be made inexpensively, are sometimes sold as fundraisers.
+They may be worn to honor those who have been diagnosed with breast cancer, or to identify products that the manufacturer would like to sell to consumers who are interested in breast cancer.
 In the 1990s, breast cancer awareness campaigns were launched by US-based corporations.
 As part of these cause-related marketing campaigns, corporations donated to a variety of breast cancer initiatives for every pink ribbon product that was purchased.
 The Wall Street Journal noted that "the strong emotions provoked by breast cancer translate to a company's bottom line".
-While many US corporations donated to existing breast cancer initiatives, others such as Avon established their own breast cancer foundations on the back of pink ribbon products.
+While many US corporations donated to existing breast cancer initiatives, others, such as Avon, established their own breast cancer foundations on the back of pink ribbon products.

 Wearing or displaying a pink ribbon has been criticized by the opponents of this practice as a kind of slacktivism, because it has no practical positive effect.
-It has also been criticized as hypocrisy, because some people wear the pink ribbon to show good will towards women with breast cancer, but then oppose these women's practical goals, like patient rights and anti-pollution legislation.
+It has also been criticized as hypocrisy, because some people wear the pink ribbon to show goodwill towards women with breast cancer, but then oppose these women's practical goals, like patient rights and anti-pollution legislation.
 Critics say that the feel-good nature of pink ribbons and pink consumption distracts society from the lack of progress on preventing and curing breast cancer.
 It is also criticized for reinforcing gender stereotypes and objectifying women and their breasts.
 Breast Cancer Action launched the "Think Before You Pink" campaign in 2002 against pinkwashing, to target businesses that have co-opted the pink campaign to promote products that cause breast cancer, such as alcoholic beverages.